Cluster-Adaptive Sample-Based Quantum Diagonalization for Strongly Correlated Systems: Results

 \subsection{Overview of CSQD}

-CSQD is a variant of SQD that performs particle-number symmetry recovery using cluster-specific reference occupancy vectors, mitigating the bias of a single global reference under multimodal determinant distributions.
+CSQD is a variant of SQD that treats pooled single-spin strings as the basic units for iterative carry-over and recovery, and performs particle-number symmetry recovery using cluster-specific reference occupancy vectors instead of a single global reference.
+This design is intended to better preserve dispersed and nonuniform occupation structure in strongly correlated systems.
 Fig.~\ref{fig1} provides an overview of the CSQD workflow.

-Starting from computational-basis measurements obtained from a single ansatz instance per molecular geometry, we split each sampled bitstring into its $\alpha$- and $\beta$-spin components.
-These single-spin strings are pooled into a common dataset and partitioned into $K$ clusters via unsupervised learning, such as $k$-modes~\cite{kmodes,kmodes_library} or Bernoulli mixture models (BMM)~\cite{bmm,stepmix}, using empirical frequencies as sample weights.
-This clustering allows us to define a cluster-specific reference occupancy vector $\mathbf{n}^{(k)}$ for each cluster $k\in\{1,\dots,K\}$.
-Each $\mathbf{n}^{(k)}$ then guides particle-number symmetry recovery within cluster $k$.
+In CSQD, each computational-basis bitstring sample is split into its $\alpha$- and $\beta$-spin components.
+The resulting single-spin strings are pooled into a common dataset and partitioned into $K$ clusters via unsupervised learning, such as $k$-modes~\cite{kmodes,kmodes_library} or Bernoulli mixture models (BMM)~\cite{bmm,stepmix}, using empirical frequencies as sample weights.
+This clustering enables us to define a cluster-specific reference occupancy vector $\mathbf{n}^{(k)}$ for each cluster $k\in\{1,\dots,K\}$.
+Each $\mathbf{n}^{(k)}$ guides particle-number symmetry recovery within cluster $k$.

-Next, we form a shared pool of single-spin strings with the correct particle number---either intrinsically valid from the initial measurements or corrected via recovery in subsequent iterations---by drawing a total of $S$ samples from the clusters, allocated proportionally to their statistical weights.
+Next, a shared pool of single-spin strings with the correct particle number is formed by drawing a total of $S$ samples from the clusters in proportion to their statistical weights.
+These strings are either intrinsically valid in the initial measurements or corrected via recovery in subsequent iterations.
 After deduplication, this pool is truncated to a maximum of $d_{\max}$ strings.
-To mitigate spin contamination arising from a determinant set that is not closed under spin inversion, we construct a spin-symmetric projected subspace by using this shared pool for both the $\alpha$ and $\beta$ sectors, analogous to Ref.~\cite{sqd}.
+To mitigate spin contamination arising from a determinant set that is not closed under spin inversion, a spin-symmetric projected subspace is constructed using the shared pool for both the $\alpha$ and $\beta$ sectors, analogous to Ref.~\cite{sqd}.
 The determinant basis is then formed as the tensor product of this pool, yielding a projected subspace of dimension up to $d_{\max}^2$.
-We project the Hamiltonian $\hat{H}$ into this subspace and diagonalize it to obtain a variational ground-state estimate.
-To reduce stochastic variability from the subsampling process, subspace construction and projected diagonalization are repeated over $B$ independent batches, retaining the ground-state solution that yields the lowest energy.
+The Hamiltonian $H$ is projected into this subspace and diagonalized to obtain a variational ground-state estimate.
+To reduce stochastic variability from the subsampling process, subspace construction and projected diagonalization are repeated over $B$ independent batches, and the ground-state solution with the lowest energy is retained.